coopdanger/ppm-specification/draft-ppm-protocol.md

   newest report in a batch.
 This defines the boundaries with which the batch interval of each collect request must be aligned.
 (See
   {{batch-parameter-validation}}.)
-* `input_param` and `verify_param`: The outputs of the VDAF setup algorithm, referred to as the input parameter and verification parameter respectively.
+* `public_param` and `verify_param`: The outputs of the VDAF setup algorithm, referred to as the public parameter and verification parameter respectively.
-  The client uses the input parameter to split its input into input shares, and the aggregators use the verification parameter to verify the input's validity.
+  The client uses the poblic parameter to split its input into input shares, and the aggregators use the verification parameter to verify the input's validity.
-  The input parameter MUST be distributed to all clients and MAY be distributed to the servers.
+  The public parameter MUST be distributed to all clients and MAY be distributed to the servers.
 The verification parameter MUST be distributed to all aggregators and MUST NOT be revealed to the clients.